quiltingcode/events-backend-api/README.md

 + As a developer/superuser I can view filtered fields so that I can easily see the comments count when viewing an event
 + As a developer/superuser I can view filtered fields so that I can easily see the average rating when viewing an event
 + As a developer/superuser I can view filtered fields so that I can easily see the review counts when viewing a review
++ As a developer/superuser I can see a search field in the events list so that I can search for a specific event

 ### Reviews